 In order to meet the requirements for a 1031, the properties involved must also be “like-kind” properties.
 Like-kind properties fall into 2 basic categories:

 - Real properties.
 Raw land can be exchanged for improved land (with buildings).
 As long as it is considered real property, the differences in grade or quality do not matter.
 Real properties can include residential, commercial and industrial real estate.
 There is great latitude and flexibility when it comes to exchanging real properties in the U.S.

 - Personal properties.
-These can include aircraft, collector cars, artwork, taxi-cab medallions, agricultural and business equipment, etc. There are tighter restrictions on the like-kind requirements for personal property 1031s.
+These can include aircraft, collector cars, artwork, taxi-cab medallions, agricultural and business equipment, etc. There are tighter restrictions on the like-kind requirements for personal property 1031 exchanges.
 For example, a heavy-duty truck could not be exchanged for an expensive painting or a boat, because the properties are not of like-kind.

 A Note about Foreign Property